dhodod/BathRLProject2025/README.md

 ## Graded Submission: RL Project
-* This project submission consists of five elements:
+* This project submission consists of five elements.
+To reproduce the results simply run the code in the Jupyter notebook referenced below.

 ### Project Report
 * BathProjectRL2025.pdf - The project write up covering the background, method and results

 ### Video Presentation
-* Presentation.mov - A short video presentation by the group of our project and results
+* This a link that has been uploaded via Echo 360

 ### Agent Video
 * RLProject2.mov - A two-minute video of our agent's learning